sasjs/sasjs.io/docs/glossary.md

 _Relevant to: Adapter, CLI, VSCE_

-A "Service" in SASjs relates to an 'on demand' process with zero or more Service Inputs and one or more Service Outputs.
+A "Service" in SASjs (coming from the `serviceFolders` array) relates to an 'on demand' process with zero or more Service Inputs and one or more Service Outputs.
 Those inputs/outputs can be anything, but are typically JSON.
 Services should be designed to run as fast as possible, and never longer than 5 minutes (a common timeout threshold)

 When services are compiled, additional precode is added to enable the `%webout()` macro.
 This macro converts adapter inputs to WORK tables, and allows further WORK tables to be sent back in a specific JSON format.
 Depending on the `serverType`, the underlying webout macro is either: